Kanna Gummies: What Makes Them So Hard to Manufacture

 • Weeping/sweating over time

-• Off-odors that appear during storage
+• Off-odors during storage

 Water Activity: The Shelf-Life Variable People Forget